 In this video, I discuss the importance of teaching food manners – even if you won’t be using food to train your horse.

 The video also shows a short training session with Bella.
 She used to be very pushy around treats, and I explain why (it’s only natural!).
-But you will see now, she has perfect food manners!
+But you will see, she has perfect food manners now!